Skip to content

 Control Center Wi-Fi iPhone

-Read also: What is the Difference Between WLAN and Wi-Fi?
+Read also: What is the difference between WLAN and Wi-Fi?

-What Are the Effects of This Setting?
+What Are the Consequences of This Setting?

 If iPhone Wi-Fi Remains Poor, Switch to LAN